 If we can't find an MX record for [domain_name], you must use one of the other supported DCV methods to demonstrate your control over the domain.

 Before we can successfully send an authentication email (DCV Email) to the domain owner (or domain controller), we must verify that an MX record (a resource record in the Domain Name System [DNS]) exists in the DNS records of the recipient's domain name.
 The presence of valid MX records enables us to send the authentication email.

 For example, you want to receive your DCV email at one of the constructed email addresses for example.com, email@example.com.
 To successfully send a DCV Email to firstname.lastname@example.org, we must first find an MX record for said address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for email@example.com

 If we find an MX record, we can successfully send a DCV email to firstname.lastname@example.org.
-If we don't find an MX record, no DCV email is sent because we cannot identify the proper mail server.
+If we don't find an MX record, no DCV email is sent since we cannot identify the proper mail server.

-With this validation method, you add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a CNAME record.
-Then you add dcv.digicert.com as the CNAME target.
+Add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a CNAME record.
+Then, add dcv.digicert.com as the CNAME target.
 When DigiCert searches for a DNS CNAME record associated with the domain, we can find a record that includes the DigiCert verification token.